 This page addresses three important types of engagement for online courses: learner to content, learner to faculty, and learner to other learners.
 For the sake of accessibility, the material is presented here as an accordion.
-Originally, it was designed as a "choice board."
-If you'd like to see it in that format--perhaps because you're considering ways to provide students some choice within a course--just follow this link (PDF).

 Student to Faculty - Engaging Students Online

 Looking for an alternative to the LMS discussion board?
 Office 365’s Flipgrid is a fun and interactive video-based platform which will bring new life to your online discussions.

 Getting Started with Flipgrid.
 This short video provides a quick overview of Flipgrid.